 Processor zero has all the data which is divided into four equally sized parts each with a quarter of a million numbers.
-It ships three of the four parts to each of the other processors for proper load balancing.
-The results are added up on each processor, and then processor 0 adds the final four numbers together.
+It ships three of the four parts to each of

 True, there is a tiny bit of load imbalance here, since processor zero does those few last additions.
 But that is nothing compared with the cost it incurs in shipping out the data to the other processors.
 In order to get that data out onto the network, it incurs a large cost that does not drop with the addition of more processors.
 (In fact, since the number of messages it sends grows like the number of processors, the time spent in the initial communication will actually increase.)